Noksa/helm-resolve-deps/README.md

 # helm-resolve-deps

-### A Helm plugin to resolve local and remote dependencies in a proper way
+### A Helm plugin to resolve local dependencies in a proper way

 If you have local charts that have dependencies as `file://` and they also have other local/external chain dependencies than you probably want to resolve all local chain dependencies automatically.